andycasey/ads/docs/tutorials/libraries.md

     print(f"{library.id}: {library.name} has {library.num_documents}")
 ```

-In these example, each `library` is an :class:`ads.Library` object that stores the metadata, documents, and permissions about that library.
-The :class:`ads.Library` object also has a number of method functions that can be used to manipulate the library.
+In these example, each `library` is an {class}`ads.Library` object that stores the metadata, documents, and permissions about that library.
+The {class}`ads.Library` object also has a number of method functions that can be used to manipulate the library.

 ## Creating a new library